+- a.
 The Chair of the Nominating Committee shall be proposed by the President and approved by the Executive Council.
-The Members of the Committee shall be proposed by the Chair and approved by the Executive Board.
-The responsibilities of the Nominating Committee include:

-- a.
-Consider the nominations received from the members for election as Officer or Member of the Executive Council; - b.
-Encourage a balanced geographical representation of the membership; and - c.
-Assess the candidates, with respect to criteria as listed in Annex B, and report the slate of nominees to the Executive Council and the General Assembly.

-The Chair of the Committee conducts the election of Officers and Members of the Executive Council.
+The Members of the Committee, a total of 5, 7, or 9 persons reflecting the diversity of the Federation membership, shall be proposed by the Chair and approved by the Executive Board.
+The responsibilities of the Nominating Committee include: - i.
+Consider the nominations received from the members for election as Officer or Member of the Executive Council; - ii.
+Encourage a balanced geographical representation of the membership; and - iii.
+Assess the candidates, with respect to criteria as listed in Annex B, and report the slate of nominees with recommendations to the Executive Council and the General Assembly. - b.
+During the meeting of the General Assembly, the Chair of the Nominating Committee conducts the election of Officers and Members of the Executive Council in the order of President-elect, Executive Vice President, and National Member. - c.
+The Membership of the Nominating Committee is determined early in the term of each President, and should include new members and members from the most recent Committee membership.
+While serving on the Nominating Committee no Member, including the Chair, may stand for election.